bitterhalt/personal-arch-install-guide/README.md

 **Create root partition**

-For /(root) partition use the following configuration: New -> Size: rest of free space -> Type Linux filesystem.
+For /(root) partition use the following configuration: "New" -> Size: rest of free space -> change "Type" to Linux filesystem.

 After you review Partition Table select "Write", answer with "yes" in order to apply